Glencore: 2013–present

+Controversies

 Colombia

 In 2006, Swiss public television (TSR) reported that allegations of corruption and severe human rights violations were being raised against Glencore due to the alleged conduct of its Colombian Cerrejón mining subsidiary.
 Local union president Francisco Ramirez accused Cerrejón of forced expropriations and evacuations of entire villages to enable mine expansion, in complicity with Colombian authorities.
-A representative of the local Wayuu Indians also accused Colombian paramilitary and military units, including those charged with Cerrejón mining security, of forcibly driving the Wayuu off their land in what she described as a "massacre".
+A representative of the local Wayuu community also accused Colombian paramilitary and military units, including those charged with Cerrejón mining security, of forcibly driving Wayuu people off their land in what she described as a "massacre".

 In 2012, a BBC investigation uncovered sale documents showing the company had paid the associates of paramilitary killers in Colombia.
 In 2011, a Colombian court was told by former paramilitaries that they stole the land so they could sell it to Glencore's subsidiary Prodeco, to start an open-cast coal mine; the court accepted their evidence and concluded that coal was the motive for the massacre.
 Glencore disputed the court's ruling.

 In 2009, Glencore/Xstrata's "huge coal operation in Colombia, Prodeco, was fined a total of nearly $700,000 for several environmental violations [running in earlier years], including waste disposal without a permit and producing coal without an environmental management plan".

 Glencore/Xstrata's activities in Colombia under their subsidiary, Prodeco, was investigated by the Netherlands-based NGO, Pax for Peace.
 They found that "From 1996 to 2006, residents of the Cesar mining region of Colombia, from which European power utilities source most of their coal, have suffered greatly from paramilitary violence ...
 Prodeco mining companies have supported the paramilitary forces with finance, equipment, and information.
 The mining companies deny any involvement, but those victims of human rights violations who stand up for their rights, are still being threatened."
-The coal mined by Prodeco is termed "Blood Coal."
+The coal mined by Prodeco is termed "Blood Coal".
 Pax released a report and included the testimony of victims and the paramilitary that attacked the indigenous population.